 The main courses are as spectacular in the Seaview as the starters.
-No seafood platter in this restaurant so we could try that for you.
-Instead, Mr M had his usual fish & chips and raved about the crispness of the batter and quality of the cod.
+There isn’t a seafood platter on the menu to test out so Mr M had his usual fish & chips and raves across the table about the crispness of the batter and quality of the cod.
 A win for this dish.

-Me, I plumped for the seafood linguine with mussels, clams, crevettes and king prawns.
-The amount of seafood in this dish was incredible, not like many restaurants where it’s sprinkled on top and then just pasta below, nope another pile of prawns were hidden underneath.
-I’d nearly had enough seafood by the time I’d finished.
+Me, I plump for the seafood linguine with mussels, clams, crevettes and king prawns.
+The amount of seafood in this dish is incredible, not like many restaurants where it’s sprinkled on top and then just pasta below, nope another pile of prawns are hidden underneath.
+I’m almost chocka full of seafood by the time I finish slurping up the pasta.
 Nearly.
 Such good quality, twirlable, finger lickable, beautiful stuff.
-I could have had more chilli and garlic in mine, but that’s just personal preference.
-Was it as good as the seafood special in Sugo, Manchester (review coming up next week)?
-Maybe it didn’t have the intensity in flavour of the sauce, but in terms of enjoyability and freshness of ingredients, absolutely.
+I could maybe take more more chilli and garlic, but that’s just personal preference.
+Is it as good as the seafood special in Sugo, Manchester (review coming up next week)?
+Possibly doesn’t have the intensity in flavour of the sauce, but in terms of enjoyability and freshness of ingredients, absolutely.